 HISTORY OF THE TEMPLE-

 According to legend, Brahma, the founder of the Hindu holy trinity, was to have just one temple at Pushkar, Rajasthan.
 However, many people are unaware of another Brahma temple, which is located in the isolated village of Nagargao near Valpoi, Goa.
-The Brahma Temple honours Brahma and is located in Carambolim, Goa, India.
-This temple is located 7 kilometers from Valpoi in Goa’s Satari District.
+The Brahma Temple honors Brahma and is located in Carambolim, Goa, India.
+This temple is located 7 kilometers from Valpoi in Goa’s Satara District.
 Lord Brahma is the ruling god.
 The temple was built in the fifth century.
 Lord Brahma, the ruling god, stands tall and beautiful.
-He bestows blessings to those who come to visit him.
-According to the Hindu mythology, he is Brahma, the Supreme Creator of the Universe.
+He bestows blessings on those who come to visit him.
+According to Hindu Scriptures, he is Brahma, the Supreme Creator of the Universe.
 Standing in the stillness of the hamlet named for Him, Brahma Karmali, on a finely carved characteristically Kadamba pedestal.
 Brahma Karmali is located near Valpoi, the Sattari Taluka headquarters.
 Karmali, a hamlet and temple, is located seven kilometers from Valpoi in the village of Nagargao, also known as Chandrigram.
 The finely carved figure of Brahma dates from the Kadamba era, during the 12th century AD.
 Brahmadeva Devastan Brahma Karmali is a modest shrine that houses the supreme creator.
 It’s worth noting the etymological roots of the name Brahma Karmali.
 It is also worth noting the roots of this Brahma temple.
 Brahma Karmali is called after the magnificent Karmali or Carambolim hamlet in the Tiswadi Taluka adjacent to Khorlim, Old Goa region, which is recognized around the globe for her ‘Karmallem Tallem’ (Carambolim Lake), which is frequented by migrating birds from all over the world.

 ARCHITECTURE OF THE TEMPLE-

 The Brahma sculpture, which dates from the 12th century, is a later addition to the temple.
 It is carved from a single black basalt stone and is one of the best examples of Kadamba art that is still in use.
-On the centre face of Lord Brahma, there is a beard.
-In Varamudra position, he holds a ladle in his upper right hand, the Vedas in his upper left hand, Kamandal in his lower left hand, and chanting beads (maala) in his lower right hand.
+On the center face of Lord Brahma, there is a beard.
+In the Varamudra position, he holds a ladle in his upper right hand, the Vedas in his upper left hand, Kamandal in his lower left hand, and chanting beads (mala) in his lower right hand.

 You may be dismayed to discover that when you enter this temple ‘mandap’ (hall), the garbhagriha (sanctum sanctorum) is generally closed, and the inner space is blocked with a square mesh metal screen.
 However, the magnificent standing symbol of Lord Brahma may still be seen.
 Every day, the priest is required to do the Puja or rites.